ensdomains/renewal-widget/README.md

 ENS Renewal widget displays a popup window if there are any expiring ENS names.

 NOTE: We will be whitelisting the rererral partners.
-To apply, please apply via [google form](https://forms.gle/zCX5RH1aQ4RnTnAXA).
+To apply, please read FAQ.

 ## Install